 Advertising campaigns may have a short run or a long life but not many of them outlive the company they once promoted.
 Even fewer endure to become historical landmarks in their own right.
 At some point, people walk under, over, or past them without ever knowing why they are there, where they came from, or what company created them.

 The giant kettle has puffed away in downtown Boston for 148 years.
-In that time, it has moved from one location to another around the old Scollay Square neighborhood, through changes of address and urban renewal.
+In that time, the city has moved it from one location to another around the old Scollay Square neighborhood.
+It has survived through changes of address and urban renewal.

-The buildings have come and gone, including the original shop, but the Steaming Kettle remains.
+The buildings that held the golden pot have come and gone, including the original shop, but the Steaming Kettle remains.

 The Oriental Tea Company

-Like any advertising sign, it marked the company‘s location and promote its products.
+Like any advertising sign, it marked the company‘s location and promoted its products.
 It also told Boston’s burgeoning immigrant population where to shop.
-These new residents came to Boston from many different countries and spoke a wide variety of languages written in different alphabets, including Cyrillic and Hebrew.
+These new residents came to Boston from many different countries and spoke a wide variety of languages written in different alphabets, including Cyrillic, Chinese, and Hebrew.
 Many spoke no English.

 As in Europe, shopkeepers told them what they had for sale by hanging signs that represented the goods inside to guide the illiterate.
 Anyone who saw the kettle would know they had reached the city’s largest tea shop.